jovami/isep-lapr4/docs/us_2001/README_exam.md

 # Design

-- Used a parser to file related to regular exam specification.
+- Used a parser to file related to regular exam specification, the file is validated by the grammar.
 - Find courses taught by the teacher logged.
 - Validate the file used to test the grammar created.
 - Verify if the user logged is indeed a teacher.
 - Save regular exam created in repository.
 - Verify if the dates used to create an exam are valid.
+- The exam as an open date and close date in format (`dd-MM-yyyy HH:mm`).

 ## Classes